NickMcConnell/AngbandPlus/docs/dungeon.rst

 The town level is where you will begin your adventure.
 The town consists of ten buildings (each with an entrance), some townspeople, some houses that can be bought to store treasures and sell items to other players, and (sometimes) a wall which surrounds the town.
+It may contain streams of lava.
 The first time you are in town it will be daytime (or night time), but note that the sun rises and falls (rather instantly) as time passes.

 Townspeople
 -----------